 Relax in our back deck hot tub and watch the sunset with beautiful views of Mount Pisgah.
 Our friendly knowledgeable staff will tell you about all the great places to hike and check out in town.
 High Speed wireless internet is available.
 Linens are included.
 We have bikes to borrow, bus and airport pick up, and camping available as well!

-Once you enter the area, there are several good places to park.
-The first is the Rice Pinnacle Parking Area, on Rice Pinnacle Road, on the right.
-About 0.5 miles further on the left is the Hardtimes trailhead.
+About 0.5 miles past Rice Pinnacle on the left is the Hardtimes trailhead.
 Many hikers start there, but it can fill up on nice weather days.

 0.2 miles beyond the Hardtimes parking area, the road splits.
 The left fork leads to the Lake Powhatan Recreation Area and Campground, open seasonally, where an entrance fee is charged and parking is available.